top of page

 This is also a link to the self-test for children where you can answer the questions from the perspective of you as a child.

-There are four characteristics of high sensitivity that you may relate to, placed within the acronym D.O.E.S
+There are four characteristics of high sensitivity, placed within the acronym D.O.E.S

 01